pmixer/pmixer/README.md

 ### Hi there 👋

-I'm an R&D engineer.
-Who enjoys the life by understanding things, and earns a living by making them faster.
+I'm an R&D engineer, who enjoys the life by understanding how things work, and earns a living by making something faster.

 From research prospective, I work on how to make current models better with optimized initializers and optimizers, and how to make better models guided by fine-grained evaluation methods, hinted by model attacking experiments.